Wronowice, Łódź Voivodeship

 Wronowice is a village in the administrative district of Gmina Łask, within Łask County, Łódź Voivodeship, in central Poland.
-It lies approximately 5 km north-east of Łask and 28 km south-west of the regional capital Łódź.

 History

 Some Polish farmers from Wronowice were among the victims of a massacre of 30 Poles perpetrated by German soldiers in Chechło near Pabianice on 8 September 1939, during the German invasion of Poland which started World War II (see Nazi crimes against the Polish nation).